YaChugunov/yachugunov.atgs-wiki-wp/wp-content/plugins/heroic-glossary/readme.txt

 Yes, Heroic Glossary has full translation and localization support.

-= I have a question =
+= Do I need to use the block editor (Gutenberg) with Heroic Glossary? =

+Yes, Heroic Glossary was designed from the ground up to take advantage of the powerful and versatile WordPress block editor.
+Unfortunately It will not work with the classic editor.

 Feel free to contact us directly via [herothemes.com/contact/](https://herothemes.com/contact/?utm_source=wprepo&utm_medium=link&utm_campaign=heroic-glossary) for any questions.

 = How do I get support? =

-If you have trouble with the Heroic Glossary WordPress plugin, you can get help on the support forums here at [wordpress.org](https://wordpress.org/support/plugin/heroic-glossary/?utm_source=wprepo&utm_medium=link&utm_campaign=heroic-glossary) or by checking out our knowledge base at [herothemes.com/support/](https://herothemes.com/support/?utm_source=wprepo&utm_medium=link&utm_campaign=heroic-glossary).
+If you have trouble with the Heroic Glossary WordPress plugin, you can get help on the support forums here at [wordpress.org](https://wordpress.org/support/plugin/heroic-glossary/) or by checking out our [knowledge base](https://herothemes.com/kb/?utm_source=wprepo&utm_medium=link&utm_campaign=heroic-glossary).

 = Do you have a demo of the Heroic Glossary? =